jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) assets received from the Crown—
     (i) to settle a Treaty of Waitangi claim:
     (ii) in accordance with the Maori Fisheries Act 2004:
-  (c) assets other than money gifted or left to the person when they met the requirements to derive exempt income under section CW 41 or CW 42.
+  (c) assets other than money gifted or left to the person when they met the requirements to derive exempt income under section CW 41 or CW 42:
+  (d) assets that are land set apart in a Maori reservation for the purposes of a marae or meeting place under Part 17 of the Te Ture Whenua Maori Act 1993.
 Person’s rules
 (4) In subsection (3)﻿(a)﻿(ii), the person’s rules are, as appropriate— (a) for person A, the person’s rules set out in the register of charitable entities immediately before the person’s removal from the register: